giahg294/PPC_project/README.md

+# Reste a faire : Message queues #
+ Inter-process communication: The 4 sections of the crossroads are represented by message queues, one per section, vehicles are represented via messages coding the vehicle’s attributes.
+The approach of a high-priority vehicle is notified to the lights process by a signal.
+The state of traffic lights is stored in a shared memory, accessible to the coordinator processes, at least.
+Communication with the display process is carried out via sockets.

 # Objectif #
  The goal of this programming project is to design and implement a multi-process simulation in Python.
 Consider a crossroads made up of the perpendicular intersection of 2 roads, one running North